blackphoenix42/chat-app/README.md

 # 🔑Credentials

-Use following credentials for checking out the app.
+Use following credentials to check out the app.

 ```
 email:john.doe@gmail.com